 Aside from reduced hours to fit around his health needs, that aspect of Jobs role would not change with the shift from CEO to chairman.

-Cook spoke a bit about this role for Jobs in a Washington Post interview last year:
+Cook spoke a bit about this role for Jobs in a Washington Post interview in 2016:

 iPhone 4s: One of Steve Jobs’ last major projects